m-lohmann/GOG-only_games/README.md

 ## Cleanup

 I’ll strike through games that got recently taken off the list, so everyone can see more recent changes more easily.
+Delisted games, in particular will be denoted with `✘`.
 Recent additions will be marked with a `♥` and in boldface.
 I’ll clean up the list every few weeks.

 ## Platforms this list is checked against